JordanBetz/Issues/README.md

 ## Code of Conduct
 I will adhere to the Code of Conduct outlined in this repository.
 Respectful and constructive communication is essential for maintaining a collaborative and inclusive environment.

-## Contact
-For inquiries or assistance, please contact me at your@email.com.